Request to call (Puru)

 The Short Everest Base Camp Trek lasts 8-10 days.

 The Short Everest Base Camp Trek is considered a moderate trek suitable for physically fit people with previous trekking experience.
-The trek involves walking with steep and rocky sections for 5-6 hours daily.
+It involves walking steep and rocky sections for 5-6 hours daily.

 The weather on the Short Everest Base Camp Trek can vary greatly depending on the time of year.
-The weather is generally mild and dry in the spring (March-May) and autumn (September-November), with average temperatures ranging from 10°C to 20°C. In the winter (December-February), temperatures can drop below freezing, with the possibility of snow.
-In the summer (June-August), temperatures can reach 25°C but also be very humid.
+In the spring (March-May) and autumn (September-November), it is generally mild and dry, with average temperatures ranging from 10°C to 20°C. In the winter (December-February), temperatures can drop below freezing, with the possibility of snow.
+In the summer (June-August), temperatures can reach 25°C but can also be very humid.

-Some essential items to bring on the trek include good quality hiking boots, warm and waterproof clothing, a day pack, water bottles, sun protection, and a first aid kit.
-It is also advisable to bring some snacks and energy bars for the trek.
+Some essential items to bring on the trek include good-quality hiking boots, warm and waterproof clothing, a day pack, water bottles, sun protection, and a first aid kit.
+It is also advisable to bring snacks and energy bars.

 Hiring a porter or guide for the Short Everest Base Camp Trek is possible.
 Porters can carry your luggage and equipment, while guides can provide information about the route and local culture.
 Hiring a porter or guide through a reputable trekking company is recommended to ensure fair wages and working conditions.

-It is possible to experience altitude sickness on the Short Everest Base Camp Trek, as the trek’s highest point is around 5,545 meters.
+It is possible to experience altitude sickness on the Short Everest Base Camp Trek, as the trek's highest point is around 5,545 meters.
 To minimize the risk of altitude sickness, it is essential to acclimatize properly and take necessary precautions, such as avoiding alcohol and staying hydrated.
-If you experience any symptoms of altitude sickness, it is vital to inform your guide and descend to a lower altitude if necessary.
+If you experience any symptoms of altitude sickness, please let your guide know and descend to a lower altitude if necessary.

 Backpack: A good quality backpack with at least 40 litres is essential for carrying all necessary items during the trek.